-1 The respondent used actual line speed testing data to calculate the example figures.
+The respondent used actual line speed testing data to calculate the example figures.

 Confidentiality tend to be longer.
 These have been addressed in the proposals for substantiation requirements.
 [See the evaluation of points relating to section 11 below] 2.2.11 Vodafone The limitations of mobile providers' control over 'real user' experience, as noted in the Consultation Document, militate against options that make requirements in terms of availability to a percentage of users or 'actual speeds available'.
-Following Option B would simply not be practical or helpful for consumers, in the mobile environment. of the guidance to mobile services is discussed in greater detail in section 12 below. with a statement of received by all subs Performance: 8-12 M claims based on a theoretical maximum speed are likely to be acc typical performance.
-The "typical" performance claim must be b scribers to a service.
-For example, an advertisement for a service Meg". ased on the inter-quartile range of actual speeds described as 'Up to 20 Meg' might state "Typical Respondent making points in favour of CAP and BCAP's evaluation and action points:
+Following Option B would simply not be practical or helpful for consumers, in the mobile environment.
+CAP and BCAP note Vodafone's concern.
+The issue of the applicability of the guidance to mobile services is discussed in greater detail in section 12 below. with a statement of received by all subs claims based on a theoretical maximum speed are likely to be accomplicated performance.
+The "typical" performance claim must be buscribers to a service.
+For example, an advertisement for a service alleg".
+Sour consider that Option C1 meets CAP and BCAP's policy objectives ased on the inter-quartile range of actual speeds described as 'Up to 20 Meg' might state "Typical Respondent making points in favour of the proposal: Summary of significant points: CAP and BCAP's evaluation and action points: